windytan/slowrx/README.md

 --------

 * Support for a multitude of modes (see `modespec.c` for a list)
-* Automatic frequency shifting – no need to fine-tune the radio
+* Detect frequency-shifted signals – no need to fine-tune the radio
 * Automatic slant correction (compensation for sound card clock error) using Hough transform
 * Noise reduction using adaptive windowing
+* Decode FSK identification footers
 * Save received pictures as PNG

 Libraries
 ---------

-* ALSA
+* Alsa
-* GTK+ 3.x
+* Gtk+ 3
-* FFTW 3.x
+* FFTW 3
 * pnglite

 References